openstack-archive/sahara/doc/source/devref/devstack.rst

 Setup DevStack
 ==============

-The DevStack could be installed on Fedora, Ubuntu and CentOS.
+DevStack can be installed on Fedora, Ubuntu, and CentOS.
 For supported versions see `DevStack documentation <http://devstack.org>`_

-We recommend to install DevStack not into your main system, but run it in a VM instead.
-That way you may avoid contamination of your system with various stuff.
+We recommend that you install DevStack in a VM, rather than on your main system.
+That way you may avoid contamination of your system.
 You may find hypervisor and VM requirements in the the next section.
-If you still want to install DevStack on top of your main system, just skip the next section and read further.
+If you still want to install DevStack on your baremetal system, just skip the next section and read further.

 Start VM and set up OS